Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 What Is Barrier Frustration?

 What is barrier frustration in dogs?
 Imagine for a moment a child in a shopping cart.
 Mom is in the toy aisle when the child sees a toy that is really attractive.
 The toy seems to be within arm's reach, so the child extends the arm.
-Yet, he is unable to grab the toy that so strongly attracts him.
-Being so close, but yet, unable to get the toy creates frustration in the child, and within seconds, he starts a temper tantrum.
+However, he is unable to grab the toy that so strongly attracts him.
+Being so close and unable to get the toy creates frustration in the child, and within seconds he starts a temper tantrum.
 He cries, screams, and grabs the attention of everybody in the store.
 This cliche is very common.
 How many kids have you heard crying in stores because they wanted something and couldn't get it?

-This reaction is often confused for aggression, but there are some ways to distinguish it from other forms of aggression.
-We will take a look at some signs of barrier frustration and effective ways to diffuse it so your dog can learn better coping strategies.
+This reaction is often confused with aggression, but there are some ways to distinguish it from other forms of aggression.
+We will take a look at some signs of barrier frustration and effective ways to diffuse it so your dog can learn better-coping strategies.